mdefrance/AutoCarver/docs/source/about.rst

 3. **Reduced Feature Dimensionality**: **AutoCarver** excels at reducing feature dimensionality, especially in scenarios involving one-hot encoding.
 It identifies and preserves only the most statistically relevant modalities, ensuring that your models focus on the most informative aspects of the data while eliminating noise and redundancy.

 4. **Statistical Accuracy and Relevance**: **AutoCarver** incorporates statistical techniques to ensure that the selected modalities have a sufficient number of observations, minimizing the risk of drawing conclusions based on insufficient data.
+The ``min_freq`` representativity test is gated by a Wilson score confidence interval — a modality is merged only when its observed proportion is *significantly* below the threshold, so small-sample noise does not force premature merges.
 This helps maintain the reliability and validity of your models.

 5. **Robustness Testing**: **AutoCarver** goes beyond feature processing by assessing the robustness of the selected modalities.
 It performs tests to evaluate the stability and consistency of the chosen features across different datasets or subsets, ensuring their reliability in various scenarios.